plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

-  Given two identically qualified candidates, one White and one Black, it would seem <em>more fair</em> to decide between them by simply flipping a coin, as opposed to prefering one skin color (or race or religion or sexuality or whatever) over another skin color, especially when one's skin color is not something one chooses, and when one's skin color has nothing to do with the job at hand.
+  Given two identically qualified candidates, one White and one Black, it would seem <em>more fair</em> to decide between them by simply flipping a coin, as opposed to preferring one skin color (or race or religion or sexuality or whatever) over another skin color, especially when one's skin color is not something one chooses, and when one's skin color has nothing to do with the job at hand.